 The primary objective of the TBI Adaptive Platform Drug Trial (APT) is to confirm safety, determine futility and identify whether any of the active treatment interventions improves the functional outcome in participants with TBI as defined by a Glasgow Coma Scale (GCS) between 9 and 15 and a positive head computerized tomography (CT+) scan identifying acute traumatic brain injury.

-Multi-center, double-blind, placebo-controlled adaptive platform, precision medicine, trial conducted under a single multi-arm, multi-stage (MAMS) study with parallel groups.
+With additional enrolling sites activating in Spring 2025, this will be a multi-center, double-blind, placebo-controlled adaptive platform, precision medicine, trial conducted under a single multi-arm, multi-stage (MAMS) study with parallel groups.
 Participants will be randomized to receive one of four possible treatment interventions: Atorvastatin calcium, Minocycline hydrochloride, Candesartan cilexetil, and matching placebo.

 The Outcomes Assessment Core will be utilized by collecting the Glasgow Outcome Scale-Extended (GOSE), using the “TBI-only” version (GOSE-TBI) that assesses functional impairment due only to the TBI, from Week 2 to Month 3 postinjury.
 GOSE-TBI is the primary endpoint.
 Secondary endpoints collected will be the Brief Test of Adult Cognition by Telephone (BTACT) Composite z-score from Day 3 to Week 4 postinjury and the Rivermead Post Concussion Symptoms Questionnaire (RPQ) total score from Day 3 to Week 4.